-Earthquake recovery must go back to back with measures taken to address the COVID-19 pandemic situation.
+Earthquake recovery must go back-to-back with measures taken to address the COVID-19 pandemic situation.
 COVID 19 has the potential to cause three waves of morbidity and mortality: the first is due the disease itself; the second to the inability of education systems to maintain education services, and the third is due to increased levels of unemployment, poverty and other adverse determinants of education that are associated with inclusive education needs and reduced access to education services.
 On 14 September most of the Albanian schools have reopened, although under strict rules of social distancing and hygiene.
 Still reeling from a devastating November 2019 earthquake, Albania is faced with two back-to-back shocks that are likely to cumulate into severe economic and social hardship for the country, as well as more restricted fiscal space, in the context of dwindling global financial resources.
 Caring for the most vulnerable, maintaining and ensuring access to equitable service delivery including full disruption of the education system, addressing the digital divide, experimenting with alternative working and studying options, improving community infrastructure and providing uninterrupted basic services for the most affected population are among key challenges to overcome for increased resilience to shocks.

-The decision on the prioritisation of the education facility to be repaired and reconstructed must be made foremost by the national Government, coordinated by the Ministry of State for Reconstruction, in agreement with the Croatian Embassy and UNDP, in close collaboration with the Ministry of Education, Sport and Youth (MoESY), local education authorities, municipalities and the beneficiary communities.
+The decision on the prioritisation of the education facilities to be repaired and reconstructed has been made by the national Government, coordinated by the Office of Deputy Prime Minister and Minister of State for the Reconstruction and the Reforms' Program, in agreement with the UN Resident Coordinator and UNDP, in close collaboration with the Ministry of Education and Sports, local authorities and the beneficiary communities.

-The overall objective of the Project is to further support central and local governments in reducing social and economic losses from the earthquake, and to accelerate the recovery process through education facility reconstruction.
+The overall objective of the Project is to further support central and local governments in reducing social and economic losses from the earthquake, and to accelerate the recovery process through education facilities repair and reconstruction.